tjhancocks/kdl/Documentation/Tutorials/Introduction.md

 };
 ```

 There is one new type of field to mention here.
-The `AddIntroSequenceFrame` is repreated 3 times.
+The `AddIntroSequenceFrame` is repeated 3 times.
 Each instance of the field represents a picture to be shown to the player and the duration in which it should be shown, before the game begins.
 These "repeatable" fields help to cut down on the amount of code being written, and to make field naming less tedious.

-Now that we have our charater template declared, let's build our plugin.
+Now that we have our character template declared, let's build our plug-in.

 Once again we need to be in the terminal, and navigated to the appropriate directory.